 They came, they saw and they have been conquering and winning our hearts ever since!
 Yes, I am talking about the absolutely adorable Parsis in India.
 It just couldn’t be a mere coincidence that both the words, ‘Peace’ and ‘Parsi’ begin with the alphabet ‘P’ and contain five letters each.
 Peace and Parsi are synonyms in many ways.
 Visit any of the Parsi Colonies in Mumbai and you’ll know.
 These secluded, peaceful, green havens, adorned with an air of sophisticated elegance and gentleness, makes us experience the much-needed peace of mind once we enter them.
 It’s not only a great relief from the bustling and noisy metropolis around but the peace and sophistication that fills in the atmosphere of these colonies, also known as Parsi Baugs is in fact the manifestation of the Parsi nature and way of life on a whole.

 From the doyens of the Indian Industry to some of the greatest philanthropists ever, the contribution of Parsis to the progress and development of India is just immense.
 From big business houses to those old world charm Irani Cafes, they rule our hearts across a wide spectrum.
 However, no big processions, no loud and larger than life festivities, and an extremely modest and humble way of living make Parsi culture and traditions quite intriguing and fascinating for us.
-On the occasion of Parsi New Year, also known as ‘Navroze’, which, this year, falls on Sunday, 16th August, let’s learn more about the very interesting yet lesser known Parsi history, culture, customs, and traditions.
+On the occasion of Parsi New Year, also known as ‘Navroze’, let’s learn more about the very interesting yet lesser known Parsi history, culture, customs, and traditions.

 Like sugar in milk